Yelahanka: Roadways

 Yelahanka is connected with downtown Bangalore through a network of roads and a six-lane dual carriageway highway.
 The same highway connects Yelahanka with Kempegowda International Airport.
 BMTC (Bangalore Metropolitan Transport Corporation), KSRTC serves Yelahanka with its network of buses.
 There are regular BMTC Volvo A/C Bus services and other buses to Bangalore from Yelahanka.

 National Highway 44 (North–South Corridor) also passes through Yelahanka.

 Karnataka State Highway 9 starts at Yelahanka main road near Yelahanka traffic police station and ends near the Andhra Pradesh border near Vidurashwatha, where it continues as AP SH 472 until Hindupuram.

-Yelahanka is also served by a host of private taxi companies operating in the Greater Bangalore area and also the Auto Rickshaw services within the Bangalore Metropolitan Area.
+Yelahanka is also served by a host of private taxi companies operating in the Greater Bangalore area and also the auto rickshaw services within the Bangalore Metropolitan Area.

 Rail

 Yelahanka Jn. (code YNK) is a junction railway station of South Western Railway Zone, served by Indian Railways.
 Yelahanka Jn. comes under the jurisdiction of Bangalore Division and is about 15 km north of Bangalore City Railway station (SBC).

 The station lies on the train line connecting Bangalore with North, West, and Central India via Guntakal Junction.
 There are four routes merging at the station - (south) one from Yeshwantpur (YPR) and the other from Byapanahalli – KR Puram (KJM). (north) one from Chikkballapur and the other from Doddballapur connecting all major cities in the country.
 All rail lines expect the one of from Chikkaballapur are fully electrified and double line.

 The station is served by regularly scheduled train services originating, terminating, and passing through Bangalore Metropolitan region.
 The majority of express and passenger trains halt at Yelahanka Jn. station, connecting it to all major cities and towns in the country.
-There are passenger train services that connect Yelahanka Jn. to nearby towns and other suburbs of Bangalore.
+There are passenger train services that connect Yelahanka Jn. to nearby towns and other parts of Bangalore.

 Yelahanka Jn. has a computerized Indian Railway ticket booking office.